 Address: Louwesweg 1, 1066 EA Amsterdam, Netherlands

-They have a really cool bar setup and an eclectic menu full of fantastic nibbles and munchies to sate the stomach.
+They have a cool bar setup and an eclectic menu full of fantastic nibbles and munchies to sate the stomach.
 It was the aesthetics of RADION that called me back – it is an incredibly cool place to be, particularly the underground smoking room.

 The aesthetics may have drawn me back, but the club kept me there.
 RADION is decently sized, with enough room to jive as the music flows over and through you.
-Hosting electro, new wave, minimal wave, synth, and techno DJs, the sound system at RADION is absolutely tip-top.
+Hosting electro, new wave, minimal wave, synth, and techno DJs, the sound system at RADION is tip-top.

 - Amazing food – not just for a nightclub!